Europe may never have a super app, but with embedded finance you can get close

 Super apps like these can flourish in places where credit card use is low and unbanked populations are higher.
 People in these regions may leapfrog straight from cash to payment apps, without ever using a credit or debit card.
 Super apps also benefit from ecosystems in which customers’ interaction with big banks is relatively low-tech, and where the regulations allow fintech innovation to flourish.

-There’s been chatter about whether Australia will ever get a super app in this model, but as things currently stand it’s unlikely.
+There’s been chatter about whether Europe will ever birth a super app in this model, but as things currently stand it’s unlikely.
 So far, the contenders either focus on banking and payments or on transport and delivery, without bridging the two.
 Messaging giant WhatsApp has been trying for years to launch a digital payments system in various markets, but has only been cleared so far for use in India and Brazil.

 While frustrating for those with big ambitions, there are benefits to this situation.
 Consumers get more choice, and businesses get a better chance at a slice of the pie.